chingu-voyage4/Bears-Team-11/README.md

 Currently using [nodemon](https://github.com/remy/nodemon) to watch and restart server for changes.
 We are also currently not using babel for trancompilation for the servside code.

 ## Testing
-To runs tests use the command `npm tests`.
+To runs tests use the command `npm test`.

 ## Project Bootstrap
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).